exqlnet/ncuhome-demo-be/README.md

-# a simple flask application demo
+# a simple flask application demo with database operation